 So with Saint Patrick’s Day coming up, I thought now would be the perfect time to create some fun shamrock and four-leaf clover templates.
-And because I know we’re not the only ones who will be doing some Saint Patrick’s Day crafting this month, I figured I’d make them available for download!

 I’m also including some suggestions about what you can do with them to keep your little ones crafting all month long, so be sure to check those out if you’re looking for ideas!

 Download Your Free Shamrock & 4-Leaf Clover Templates

 These shamrock and clover craft templates are perfect for a variety of Saint Patrick’s Day crafts.
 Click on each link to download the corresponding template (no sign-up required):

 So you’ve downloaded the templates—what now?
 Scroll down for some fun ideas of what to do with them!

 This one is pretty obvious, but these clover templates make excellent colouring pages for kids—especially the miniature-sized ones that contain lots of different shapes to fill in!

 Start by using the template to cut a clover-shaped hole in the middle of a paper plate and painting the plate.
 Then, place some contact paper on the inside of the plate and cover the other side with small squares of tissue paper.

 Once you’re done covering the contact paper, hang your suncatcher near a window and watch the sunlight shine through the tissue paper inside the clover-shaped hole!

 Read the full tutorial: Four-Leaf Clover Suncatcher (with Free Template!)